-Draw a great looking Sitting Cat with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Sitting Cat with easy, step-by-step drawing instructions, and video tutorial.

 Would you like to learn how to draw a sitting cat cartoon?
 This easy, step-by-feline cartoon drawing tutorial can show you how.